juji-io/site/blog/how-can-you-turn-ai-like-chatgt-into-gold-in-enterprise.md

 The experiences and lessons learned from past AI deployments are still applicable and valuable, as they faced similar challenges.
-Discarding the efforts to encode domain knowledge and the tools developed to handle complex business cases would be wasteful.
+Discarding the past efforts to encode domain knowledge and the tools developed to handle complex business cases would be wasteful.

 The current wave of generative AI can be likened to a more powerful CPU.
 If you